Zhong-Lab-UCSD/BENG183/PAGE.md

 ## 1. Introduction <a name="231"></a>

-Polyacrylamide Gel Electrophoresis(PAGE) is a technique that separates macromolecules based on their electrophoretic mobility which is the ability of analytes to move towards an electrode of the opposite charge.<a href="https://www.technologynetworks.com/analysis/articles/polyacrylamide-gel-electrophoresis-how-it-works-technique-variants-and-its-applications-359100#D1.">[1]
+Polyacrylamide Gel Electrophoresis(PAGE) is a technique that separates macromolecules based on their electrophoretic mobility.
+Electrophoretic mobility is the ability of analytes to move towards an electrode of the opposite charge.<a href="https://www.technologynetworks.com/analysis/articles/polyacrylamide-gel-electrophoresis-how-it-works-technique-variants-and-its-applications-359100#D1.">[1]

 Compared to agarose gel which can also be used for electrophoresis, acrylamide gel is used for smaller molecules like proteins and nucleic acids because it has smaller pores[Figure1].
 The separation of proteins in PAGE depends on the:
 - Charge Density (Charge-to-mass ratio)